5 hidden features of the Control Center on your iPhone or iPad

 Bonus → To stop the recording, you don’t have to pull down on Control Center again.
 Just tap directly on the clock and confirm, and iOS will automatically save the video file to your Photos app.

-3. Location-Aware Do Not Disturb Schedule
+3. Location-aware Do Not Disturb schedule

 - For 1 hour

-- Until tomorrow morning
+- Until this evening

 - Until I leave this location

-Once enabled, the DND setting will silence all your notifications (except the ones you’ve specifically allowed in DND settings) till your iPhone moves outside the geofence of the current location.
+Once enabled, the DND setting will silence all your notifications (except the ones you’ve specifically allowed in the DND settings) till your iPhone moves outside the geofence of the current location.

-4. Control Brightness of the Flashlight
+4. Control the brightness of the flashlight

 5. Quick Notes

 Not only can you compose a New Note, but you can also choose from options like New Checklist, New Photo, and Scan Document.
-All these options open the revamped Apple Notes app for you, but with each option, you have that many fewer taps to press.
+All these options open the revamped Apple Notes app for you, but with each option, you have many fewer taps to press.
 The New Photo option, for example, launches straight with the camera, and the photo you click is saved into a new note in the Notes app.
 This is a great way to save interesting things like signboards, phone numbers, etc.

-What are some of the cool things you like about the Control Center?
+What are some of the cool things you like about Control Center?
 Let us know on Twitter by tweeting out to @Readdle.